ingenio-se/github-repo-compare/questions/POST_ASSIGNMENT_ANSWERS.md

 Coding: 3 hours - Writing the main functionalities, including API integration and UI components.

-Debugging: 2 hours - Fixing issues related to API data handling, especially around the sentiment analysis integration and asynchronous data fetching.
+Debugging: 2 hours - Fixing issues related to API data handling, webpack, exceptions , the sentiment analysis integration and asynchronous data fetching.

-Design and Refinement: 1 hours - Adjusting the UI and ensuring a user-friendly experience.
+Design and Refinement and Docs: 1 hours - Adjusting the UI and ensuring a user-friendly experience, documentation and and PRE POST answers

 ## If you could go back and give yourself advice at the beginning of the project, what would it be?